25 Easy Things to Declutter in May

 Declutter The Kitchen

-Triplicates of items that we use only sporadically
+• Triplicates of items that you use only sporadically

 Declutter The Family Room

-This is one of my favorite spots in the home because it is where we chill out altogether.
-By setting up a space that everyone loves to be in you will keep those kids out with you instead of locked up inside their bedroom.
-Well, unless that is where you want them to be!
+This is one of my favorite spots in the home because it is where families relax and hang out together.
+Setting up a space everyone loves to be in will keep your kids out with you instead of locked up inside their bedrooms.

-Any toys that are in this room can be gathered up and either put away or donated.
+• Any toys in this room can be gathered and either put away or donated.
 Keep a small toy bin to hold favorite toys for your kids or grandkids in this room.

 Declutter the Front Closet

-Coats that are torn, stained, or no longer fit anyone in your home.
+• Coats that no longer fit anyone in your home.